Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 - She has loving muggle parents, the relationship with whom is not disclosed at all, despite their obvious importance to Hermione and, by the way, to Harry, who could have had a chat with normal muggles.
 We have a mountain of information about Harry’s and Ron’s families, but Hermione’s parents are literally excluded from the plot.
 - She has a mostly unknown social life — rich enough, despite the constant occupation with Harry and Ron.
-- She has, as far as I understand, non-trivial relationships with Ravenclaw and, possibly, Hufflepuff hauses, as she definitely easily meets the highest requirements of both of them.
+- She has, as far as I understand, non-trivial relationships with Ravenclaw and, possibly, Hufflepuff houses, as she definitely easily meets the highest requirements of both of them.
 But we know almost nothing about it.
 - She inevitably must have complex and interesting relationships with Hogwarts teachers.
 It’s impossible to claim that Slughorn is the only teacher who communicated with students outside of class time.

 Roughly the same logic can be built for many other characters.

 So, Rowling has no problem creating strong characters.
 But she consciously allotted them as much time as she allotted.

 Ok, I think you got it — I'm fond of Hermione’s character.
-I really hoped Rowling would reveal more of her.
+I really hoped Rowling would have revealed more of her.
 At least write a chapter or two from her perspective, or better yet, describe the events of one of the school years from her point of view — now that would have been a strong move, but alas, it wasn’t meant to be.

 ## Poor tying up of the plot threads